-When you text your route to Ruti, Ruti consults the Google Routes API for its recommended bike routes and then compares those routes to the DVRPC’s level of traffic stress (LTS) map.
+When you text your route to Ruti, Ruti evaluates every possible street segment along your route against DVRPC’s level of traffic stress (LTS) map.
 Ruti texts you back the route it considers “least stressful” along with a custom map indicating the highest areas of stress based on each street segment’s LTS rating.

 Level of Traffic Stress is a road classification system based on an estimation of how comfortable any given street or corridor is for someone riding a bike.
 LTS ranges from LTS 1 to LTS 4, classifying road segments that would be comfortable for any bicyclist to segments that only the fearless would brave on a bicycle, respectively.
 This kind of information allows cyclists to know ahead of time what their route will feel like and make appropriate plans to navigate it.